A Low Complexity Algorithm with $O(\sqrt{T})$ Regret and $O(1)$ Constraint Violations for Online Convex Optimization with Long Term Constraints: Introduction

 which can yield heavy computation and/or storage burden at each round.
 For instance, the interior point method (or other Newton-type methods) is an iterative algorithm and takes a number of iterations to approach the solution to the above convex program.
 The computation and memory space complexity at each iteration is between $O(n^{2})$ and $O(n^{3})$, where $n$ is the dimension of $\mathbf{x}$.

-To circumvent the computational challenge of the projection operator, a variation of the standard online convex optimization, also known as online convex optimization with long term constraints, is first considered by \cite{Mehdavi12JMLR}.
+As an attempt to reduce the projection complexity, \citet{Hazan12ICML} use the Frank-Wolfe technique to replace the quadratic convex program \eqref{eq:proj-problem-1}-\eqref{eq:proj-problem-3} with simpler linear optimization with the same constraints \eqref{eq:proj-problem-2}-\eqref{eq:proj-problem-3}.
+To completely circumvent the computational challenge due to constraint \eqref{eq:proj-problem-2} in the projection operator, a variation of the standard online convex optimization, also known as online convex optimization with long term constraints, is first considered by \citet{Mehdavi12JMLR}.
 In this variation, complicated functional constraints $g_{k}(\mathbf{x})\leq 0$ are relaxed to be soft long term constraints.
-That is, we do not require $\mathbf{x}(t)\in \mathcal{X}_{0}$ to satisfy $g_{k}(\mathbf{x}(t))\leq 0$ at each round, but only require that $\sum_{t=1}^{T} g_{k} (\mathbf{x}(t))$, called constraint violations, grows sub-linearly. \cite{Mehdavi12JMLR} proposes two algorithms such that one achieves $O(\sqrt{T})$ regret and $O(T^{3/4})$ constraint violations; and the other achieves $O(T^{2/3})$ for both regret and constraint violations when set $\mathcal{X}$ can be represented by linear constraints.
-Further, \cite{Mehdavi12JMLR} posed an open question of whether there exists a low complexity algorithm with an $O(\sqrt{T})$ bound on the regret and a better bound than $O(T^{3/4})$ on the constraint violations. \cite{Jenatton16ICML} recently extends the algorithm of \cite{Mehdavi12JMLR} to achieve $O(T^{\max\{\beta,1-\beta\}})$ regret and $O(T^{1-\beta/2})$ constraint violations where $\beta\in (0,1)$ is a user-defined tradeoff parameter.
-By choosing $\beta=1/2$ or $\beta=2/3$, the $[O(\sqrt{T}), O(T^{3/4})]$ or $[O(T^{2/3}),O(T^{2/3})]$ regret and constraint violations of \cite{Mehdavi12JMLR} are recovered.
-It is easy to observe that the best regret or constraint violations in \cite{Jenatton16ICML} are $O(\sqrt{T})$ under different $\beta$ values.
-However, the algorithm of \cite{Jenatton16ICML} can not achieve $O(\sqrt{T})$ regret and $O(\sqrt{T})$ constraint violations simultaneously.
+That is, we do not require $\mathbf{x}(t)\in \mathcal{X}_{0}$ to satisfy $g_{k}(\mathbf{x}(t))\leq 0$ at each round, but only require that $\sum_{t=1}^{T} g_{k} (\mathbf{x}(t))$, called constraint violations, grows sub-linearly. \citet{Mehdavi12JMLR} proposes two algorithms such that one achieves $O(\sqrt{T})$ regret and $O(T^{3/4})$ constraint violations; and the other achieves $O(T^{2/3})$ for both regret and constraint violations when the set $\mathcal{X}$ can be represented by linear constraints.
+Further, \citet{Mehdavi12JMLR} posed an open question of whether there exists a low complexity algorithm with an $O(\sqrt{T})$ bound on the regret and a better bound than $O(T^{3/4})$ on the constraint violations. \citet{Jenatton16ICML} recently extends the algorithm of \citet{Mehdavi12JMLR} to achieve $O(T^{\max\{\theta,1-\theta\}})$ regret and $O(T^{1-\theta/2})$ constraint violations where $\theta\in (0,1)$ is a user-defined tradeoff parameter.
+By choosing $\theta=1/2$ or $\theta=2/3$, the $[O(\sqrt{T}), O(T^{3/4})]$ or $[O(T^{2/3}),O(T^{2/3})]$ regret and constraint violations of \citet{Mehdavi12JMLR} are recovered.
+It is easy to observe that the best regret or constraint violations in \citet{Jenatton16ICML} are $O(\sqrt{T})$ under different $\beta$ values.
+However, the algorithm of \citet{Jenatton16ICML} can not achieve $O(\sqrt{T})$ regret and $O(\sqrt{T})$ constraint violations simultaneously.